umar-haddad/be-wehealth-KEL_4/README.md

 2. Change directory to the project: `cd skilvul-api-mongo`
 3. Install dependencies: `npm install`
 4. Run the application: `npm start` or `npm run dev` for development mode
-5. The application will be available at: `http://localhost:3001`
+5. The application will be available at: `http://localhost:3000`

 ## Domain Services

-### Task
+### user

-1. Create Task
+1. Register
-2. Get All Tasks with filters
-3. Get Task By Id
-4. Update Task
-5. Delete Task
+2. Login

 ## API Documentation

 ## Author

-- [Anhar Solehudin] (anhsbolic@gmail.com)
+- kelompok 4 - skilvul